Perris Elementary School District

 The Perris Elementary School District is the organization responsible for the administration of public elementary schools (K-6) in the city of Perris, California in the United States.
-The district currently administers 8 elementary schools.
+The district currently administers eight elementary schools.

 The district is administered by a superintendent and a five-member school board.

+The district includes portions of Perris as well as all of the Good Hope census-designated place and parts of Lake Elsinore and parts of the Mead Valley and Meadowbrook CDPs.
+It feeds into the Perris Union High School District for grades 7-12.